Competition deadline: 30th November 2022

-This year’s judge, acclaimed short story writer Mia Gallagher, will be selecting 10 short stories to be published in the 2018 Fish Anthology.
+Sarah will select 10 short stories to be published in the Fish Anthology 2023.

-The Fish Anthology 2019 will be launched during the West Cork Literary Festival (July 2019).
+10 winners will be published in The Fish Anthology 2023 which will be launched during the West Cork Literary Festival (July 2023).

 Critique Service is for writers who require an appraisal of their work prior to entering a writing contest, or at any time.

 Ten stories will be published in the FISH ANTHOLOGY 2023.
 (First, second, third and seven honourable mentions)

 FIRST – €3,000 – (€1,000 of which is for travel expenses to the launch of the Anthology) plus a week long fiction writing workshop during the West Cork Literary Festival.

 SECOND – a week at Anam Cara Writers’ and Artists’ Retreat in West Cork’s Beara Peninsula, and €300 travel expenses.
 For information about past winners of second prize and their residencies, see here.

 THIRD – €300

 The ten published authors will each receive five copies of the Anthology and will be invited to read at the launch during the West Cork Literary Festival in July.

 Terms and Conditions